Yutong-Z/IDS706-Project4-Yutong/README.md

-# IDS706-Project2-Yutong
+# IDS706-Project4-Yutong
-This is the repo for IDS706 course project 2.
+This is the repo for IDS706 course project 4.

-CLT downloads and describes any Kaggle data with the dataset name.

 ### Usage

-#### Getting access to Kaggle dataset

-If you see OSError: `Could not find kaggle.json.
-Make sure it's located in /home/vscode/.kaggle.
-Or use the environment method.`.
-Please download Kaggle token with your account and mv it to required dirtectory.

-#### Downloading Kaggle dataset

-`./describe_kaggle_data -d <kaggle_data_name>`

-Example:

-`./describe_kaggle_data.sh -d store-sales-time-series-forecasting`
-`./describe_kaggle_data.sh -d house-prices-advanced-regression-techniques`
+TBA

+Project #4: Continuous Delivery of Flask/FastAPI Data Engineering API on AWS

+- Create a Microservice that returns a JSON payload and performs a Data Engineering related task
+- Push tested source code to Github and perform Continuous Integration with Github Actions (or similar SaaS Build service)
+- Configure Build Server to Deploy Changes on build (Continuous Delivery)
+- Create realistic API (reference here: Data Engineering: Chapter 5 aws chapter for pragmatic ai.)